 Our research findings challenge the view that the only thing that matters in the study of aging is chronological age; we also dispute the idea that the attributes of elderly people do not matter.

 We believe that it is time for aging measurements to account for the new reality of today’s old age, including how well the elderly actually function.

 In the conventional view used by most demographers and policy-makers, it is irrelevant that life expectancy at older ages is increasing.
 Such views don’t account for the observation that older people are healthier and are achieving ever higher scores on cognitive status tests than in the past.

 And many find no relevance in the fact that people in their mid-80s and beyond will be able to climb the world’s highest mountains in the future.
-Older people are achieving ever higher scores on cognitive status tests

 We seek to challenge this misconception.
 An analysis of population aging has two aspects: first, based on chronological age, most countries of the world are in the process of growing older.
 The proportions of populations 65+ years old are increasing.
 The proportions of populations 80-years-old and older are increasing even faster and median ages of the populations are also increasing.